AdaGold/video-store-api/README.md

 Your project will be evaluated against the following requirements:

 - API conformance
-  - The provided test script should pass
+  - The provided smoke tests should pass
   - Bad data sent to the API should result in an appropriate status code and helpful error
 - Test coverage
   - Models: All relations, validations, and custom model methods should include at least one positive and one negative test case